department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 - You want to know more about your coverage status
 - You have a question about your premium payment
+- You want to make a premium payment

 In some cases, you can also make premium payments over the phone with a debit or credit card.